Contents

 Assemble the SiCBs by using high-end PCB assembly houses.

-By doing so, you’ll need an automated pick-and-place machine with excellent ESD control.
+To do so, you’ll need an automated pick-and-place machine with excellent ESD control.

 Then, follow the surface mount design rules for the part assembly and work with pad pitches of about 30 to 40.

-In addition, since there’s a similar temperature between the SiCB and the die, you don’t need a bare die underfill.
-Because of the decreased mechanical stress/thermal stress.
+In addition, since there’s a similar temperature between the SiCB and the die, you don’t need a bare die underfill because of the decreased mechanical stress/thermal stress.

 Step 5 – Test and Rework